zipteams/zipteams.github.io/docs/intro.md

 Zipteams offers the following dashboard that can be embedded in your application interface:

 - [Customer Insights](/dashboard/customer-insights.md) - Provides AI-powered analytics and insights based on your data
+- [Customer Details](/dashboard/customer-details.md) - Provides an embeddable Customer Details page that offers a comprehensive view of individual customer interactions and AI-powered analysis.
+This feature-rich page visualizes critical customer information.

 ## Support